Three-coloring triangle-free graphs on surfaces II. 4-critical graphs in a disk: Discharging

 Otherwise, the primary charge of $f$ is least $2/9$, and if $|f|\ge 8$, then the primary charge of $f$ is at least $5|f|/9-4$.
-Also, if $f$ is a $6$-face incident with a vertex of degree two belonging to a facial ring, then $f$ has primary charge at least $2/3$. \end{lemma}

-\proof Suppose first that $f$ has length exactly five.
+Also, if $f$ is a $6$-face incident with a ring vertex of degree two, then $f$ has primary charge at least $2/3$. \end{lemma} \begin{proof} Suppose first that $f$ has length exactly five.
+The face $f$ may send charge by Rules~1 and 3.
 Let us consider the case that $f$ is incident with an edge of $M$.
-Then $f$ may send charge by Rules~1 and 3.
 If $f$ sends charge across an edge $uv$ by Rule~3 to a face $f'$, then both $u$ and $v$ have degree three and no edge of $f'$ belongs to $M$.
 Since $M$ has minimum degree at least two, it follows that no edge incident with $u$ or $v$ belongs to $M$; hence $f$ sends charge by Rule~3 to at most two faces.
 The primary charge of $f$ is at least $1+5/3-5/3-2/3=1/3>2/9$.

 Therefore, we may assume that $f$ is not incident with any edge of $M$, and in particular, $f$ does not share an edge with any cycle of length at most $4$.
-Suppose that $f$ is the cuff face of a vertex ring $v$.
-Then $f$ sends charge by Rules~1 and 3; however, $f$ is linked to at most one extremely $4$-dangerous face and $f$ receives $8/9$ from $v$.
-The primary charge of $f$ is at least $1+8/9-4/3-1/3=2/9$, as desired.

-If $f$ is not the cuff face of a vertex ring, then $f$ sends charge only by Rule~1.
+Also, $f$ sends charge only by Rule~1.
 Let us distinguish several cases according to the number of internal vertices of degree three incident with $f$.

 $\bullet$ {\em All vertices incident with $f$ are internal and have degree three.} Then $f$ and its incident vertices form a configuration isomorphic to $\R1$ that appears in $G$, which is a contradiction.